-- Naturally release the steam for 10 minutes, then quick release.
+- Naturally release the steam for 10 minutes, then quickly release remaining pressure.

 - Remove the lid and wait 5 minutes.
 Top the chicken with swiss or gruyere cheese slices and sprinkle with paprika.
-Serve plain or over noodles or rice.
+Serve plain, over noodles, or over rice.
 Use extra broth as a side of soup or reserve as a marinade for future use.